 Try this: Instead of the list of spices that always tends to vary between recipes, start here.
 Making your own chili seasoning is the single best thing you can do for better chili.
 Regardless of where it's cooked and whether it's meaty, meat-free chili, Paleo, or keto, start with your own chili seasoning.
 Use as little or as much as you like to flavor the chili to your taste.
 And best of all, once you have a jar mixture together, it will carry you through several batches of chili.

 Make your chili seasoning with this recipe: How To Cook Simple & Tasty Slow Cooker Chili

 Herbs and spices are key to flavoring chili, but if you wait until the end of cooking to add them, you're missing out on a ton of flavor.

-Follow this tip: Season early and season often!
+Try this: Season early and season often!
 If you add seasoning early on, the flavors with mingle together and develop an even richer taste while the chili simmers.

 4. Not cooking the chili long enough.

 There are a lot of recipes for "quick weeknight chili," and they're good, but they're not exploding with richness and layers of flavor like a pot of chili that's been simmering for a couple hours.
 Great chili needs time to draw out the flavors from each ingredient and blend them together.

 Try this: For a great chili with deep, rich flavors, cook it low and slow.
 I like letting my chili simmer over low heat for about two hours.